-The Job History tab is your workspace operations dashboard, where you can check the status of past and current workflow submissions, drill down to see what’s going on and find direct links to all input and output files involved.
-This article walks you through the functions you will find.
+The Job History tab is your workspace operations dashboard, where you can check the status of past and current workflow submissions, drill down to see what’s going on (i.e. troubleshoot), and find direct links to all input and output files.
+This article walks through the functions you will find.

 Submission: a collection of workflows submitted in one batch

 Workflow: a particular run of a workflow/method on a specific dataset

 Task: the lowest level of analysis reporting representing individual

 Here you'll find a list of all submissions, along with their current status (i.e. submitted, queued, submitted, running, completed or failed), and links to further information.
 Each submission is one row, no matter how many entities you run on in that submission.

 A note about deleting information in Job History It is possible to filter the list, but you cannot delete any submissions.
 Similarly, it is not possible to delete workflows within a submission.

 For guidance about deleting files that belong to past submissions, please see the forum.